OpenSciViz/cloud/README.md

   * 4.8: /usr/share/cloudstack-common/vms/systemvm.iso

-      this ISO is smaller and its (Debial sysem VM) /usr/local/cloud/systemvm is nearly empty ...
+    This ISO is smaller and its (Debial sysem VM) /usr/local/cloud/systemvm is nearly empty ...

      + (KVM host) /usr/share/cloudstack-common/vms/systemvm.zip -- evidently this is what's missing